 The last lesson of Skillcrush 300 teaches students how to create both for their first freelance projects.
 Today's post is going to review everything Skillcrush shares with its students.
-You'll learn how to set up your project workflow and what need in your project agreements so you can start working on the project.
+You'll learn how to set up your project workflow and what is needed in your project agreements so you can start working on the project.

 The proposal is written.
 The proposal presentation is done.
 Your client loves the proposal.
-What could be possibly left to do?

 However, the last couple of items you need to be done will pay off later down the road.
 That means fewer headaches and extra work.
-So here's what I'll be covering in this post in order for you to get ready to start your client's project.
+So here's what I'll be covering in this post for you to get ready to start your client's project.

 First, you need to create a project agreement.
-This step is a must for every type of freelancer since it acknowledges all the terms for the project.
+This step is a must for every type of freelancer since it acknowledges all the terms of the project.
 It is one of the tips the most experienced freelancers encourage newbies to do.

 Do NOT start any work on the project until a project agreement is in place and signed by both parties!
 Once both parties have signed the project agreement, it is time to prepare your workflow.
 You will be planning for all the deliverables in the project and just getting organized.

 This means having a schedule in place, all your materials ready to go, task lists, and anything that will help you stay on track.
 As soon as your workflow is ready, you can officially start work on the project.

 Now that you and your client are on the same page with the proposal and have an agreement between you two, it is time for both parties to have a serious talk about the project agreement.
 Before you can even start planning your workflow, you need to do this first.
-Skillcrush instructors and experience freelancers all swear by having some sort of contract in place when working with any client.
+Skillcrush instructors and experienced freelancers all swear by having some sort of contract in place when working with any client.

 Chances are when you hear the word contract, the iconic scene from the Disney movie The Little Mermaid comes to mind.
-While contracts might be scary when it comes to working with sea witches, they are very helpful for freelancers since they protect both parties involved from less than ideal situations such as late payments, missed deadlines, or what happens if a client ghosts on you.
+While contracts might be scary when it comes to working with sea witches, they are very helpful for freelancers since they protect both parties involved from less-than-ideal situations such as late payments, missed deadlines, or what happens if a client ghosts on you.
 There are a lot of ways to write project agreements so every freelancer is going to have a different opinion.

 Experienced freelancers use formal contracts when working with clients.
-When it comes to starting out as a freelancer, Skillcrush encourages students to use project agreements.
+When it comes to starting as a freelancer, Skillcrush encourages students to use project agreements.
 Project agreements are great for smaller projects as well as any projects that have low stakes.
 As you get more experience and work on bigger projects, you'll want to transition into using formal contracts.

-There is no right or wrong way to write a project agreement, but the best agreements are straightforward as they possibly can be.
+There is no right or wrong way to write a project agreement, but the best agreements are as straightforward as they possibly can be.
 The terms are laid out in plain language so everyone is clear on all the terms so both parties can agree.
-In order to help their students help write their project agreements, they put together a list of the common elements found in many project agreements.
+To help their students write their project agreements, they put together a list of the common elements found in many project agreements.